maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW4/HW4-report.md

 - The state with the highest number of deaths due to diseases is Mississippi.
 Mississippi is followed by Alabama, Oklahoma, and Kentucky, which also have relatively high mortality rates due to diseases.
 This shows that these cities are the most unhealthy to live in.

 - States with lower mortality rates from diseases include Minnesota, Colorado, Utah, and Hawaii.
-This helps us reach the conclusion that these cities are comaparatively healthier to live in.
+This helps us reach the conclusion that these cities are comparatively  healthier to live in.

 - The state with the highest number of deaths due to accidents is again Mississippi.
 Mississippi is followed by Louisiana, New Mexico, and Wyoming, which have relatively high mortality rates due to accidents.
 This shows that these cities are the most unsafe to live in.

-- States with lower mortality rates from accidents include Massachusetts, New York, New Jersey, and Hawaii.This helps us reach the conclusion that these cities are comaparatively safe to live in.
+- States with lower mortality rates from accidents include Massachusetts, New York, New Jersey, and Hawaii.
+This helps us reach the conclusion that these cities are comparatively  safe to live in.

 However, it's essential to remember that these conclusions are based solely on the provided mortality data and do not account for all factors that contribute to health and safety in a state.
 A comprehensive assessment would require consideration of various other socioeconomic, healthcare, and lifestyle factors.